Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

-What makes DuckDB interesting at this moment of maturity is not that it is fast — fast engines have existed for decades — but that it has removed the friction between having an analytical problem and solving it.
-There is no cluster to stand up, no warehouse to provision, no data to move, no invoice to watch.
-It installs with pip, reads files where they already sit and returns results in seconds.
-For the vast majority of workloads below a hundred gigabytes — which is where most real analysis in small and mid-sized companies actually lives — that combination makes the alternatives suddenly look disproportionate.
-It does not replace the warehouse; it redefines where one begins to be necessary.
+What makes DuckDB interesting at this maturity point is not that it is fast — there have been fast engines for decades — but that it has eliminated the friction between having an analytical problem and solving it.
+No cluster to spin up, no warehouse to provision, no data to move, no bill to watch.
+Install with pip, read files where they already live, and get results in seconds.
+For the vast majority of workloads below a hundred gigabytes, that combination makes the alternatives feel disproportionate.